-In addition to advising students' DIP Action Research studies, Dr. Crocker works with students in the staged model dissertation.
+In addition to advising students' DIP Action Research studies, Dr. Crocker supervised staged model dissertations.
 The work of these students draws on other methodologies including: narrative inquiry; case study; and interpretive phenomenological methodologies.
 Recent successful defenses include:

 EducationPhD from University of Western Ontario (2013)

 Dr. Crocker's research interests stem from over 30 years in public education in Ontario, Canada where she was a teacher, a consultant, and an elementary principal.
 She also held system level responsibilities at the third largest school district in the province, and is a qualified Superintendent.
 Dr. Crocker continues to be involved with K-12 education as a consultant and advocate for non-English speaking Mennonite children in the public system.
+She is a member of the local and provincial Mennonite Central Committee and Mennonite Community Services.
 Further, she serves on the Board of Directors for a non-profit childcare centre and is deeply connected to the early childhood sector.